 Stock market today: Asian shares trade mixed ahead of a key US jobs report

-TOKYO (AP) — Asian shares were trading mixed Friday as investors looked toward a United States jobs report being released later in the day.
+TOKYO (AP) — Asian shares were trading mixed Friday as investors looked toward a U.S. jobs report being released later in the day.

 Trading was halted in Hong Kong because of an approaching typhoon.
 Schools and businesses were shut as an official warning was issued about Super Typhoon Saola.